StoreConnect/storeconnect-sensors-api-server/README.md

 Following what we want to observe (the store himself or parts of the store), the associated GeoJSON would be a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) (in case of observing the whole store) or a [GeoJSON Polygon](https://tools.ietf.org/html/rfc7946#section-3.1.6) (in case of observing parts of the store).

-In addition a `FeatureOfInterest#feature` can (not mandatory) define the venue (or place) from which the associated GeoJSON coordinates (Point or Polygon) are related.
-To do that, this venue must :
+In addition a `FeatureOfInterest#feature` MAY define the venue (or place) from which the associated GeoJSON coordinates (Point or Polygon) are related.
+To do that, this venue MUST:
 - Be declared as a [GeoJSON property](https://tools.ietf.org/html/rfc7946#section-3.2)
 - Named `venueId`
 - Have an integer value that point to the identifier of the venue that make sense in your external system